Revised 2025 Indy 500 starting order after Team Penske controversy

 The upcoming Indy 500 will mark the 109th edition of the race, and the grid was initially formed on Sunday after the final day of qualification.
-However, with Team Penske running an illegal modification on its two cars, the grid order was later changed as Josef Newgarden and Will Power's cars were found to be violating the regulations set by the championship.
+However, with Team Penske running a modification on its two cars, which wasn't allowed, the grid order was later changed, as Josef Newgarden and Will Power's cars were found to be violating the regulations set by the championship.
 This changed the starting order as multiple drivers earned free promotion up the field.

 Team Penske is the most successful team at the Indy 500 and the IndyCar championships.
-With Newgarden, the team aims to rewrite history by claiming a three-peat at the fabled race, but their start to the weekend has been the worst that they could have imagined.
+With Newgarden, the team was eyeing to rewrite history by claiming a three-peat at the fabled race, but their start to the weekend had been worse than they could have imagined.

 After Scott McLaughlin binned his car during the practice before the Top 12 qualifying, it was understood that Newgarden and Power would be bearing the Mooresville-based squad's flags.
 However, the No. 2 and No. 12 cars failed pre-run technical inspection as they had a modified rear attenuator.